influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### pointReqHH (Enterprise only)

-* The total number of points received for write by this node and then enqueued into Hinted Handoff for the destination node.
+* The total number of points received for write by this node and then enqueued into hinted handoff for the destination node.

 * Data type: integer